- WEIGHT: 55 to 80 lbs

 - The Kennedys had so many pets that they set up a play yard close to the West Wing.

-- Pushinka and Charlie later had a litter of puppies, which were given to close friends.
+- Pushinka and Charlie later had a litter of puppies for sale, which ended up being given to close friends.

 Lyndon B. Johnson